matthias484/WebEngineering_BaseTemplate/README.md

 The ``<audio>`` player isn't accessible to hearing impaired (deaf) people — can you add some kind of accessible alternative for these users?

 *Present your findings and fixes here.*

+The `<audio>` element is inaccessible to deaf or hearing-impaired users, as there is no alternative representation of the audio content.
+To improve this, a text transcript of the audio should be provided to fully describe its content.

+### Fixes
+A written transcript was added below the `<audio>` element to make the audio content accessible.
+The transcript provides key information discussed in the audio, allowing users with hearing impairments to access the information.

 **(1) Forms**
   * The ``<input>`` element in the search form at the top could do with a label, but we don't want to add a visible text label that would potentially spoil the design and isn't really needed by sighted users.
 Fix this issue by adding a label that is only accessible to screen readers.